arye762/HackintoshDellOptiplex5040/README.md

 ### Prepare the Installation USB Thumb Drive

 1. Follow the steps in this guide: [OpenCore macOS Installer Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os).

+>If on Windows, refer to this guide for OpenCore installation: [Windows Installation Guide](https://github.com/alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/tree/Ventura).

 2. If using macOS, format the USB drive properly: